sourangshupal/Tensorflow2-Object-Detection-Tutorial/README.md

 ### 13. Doing prediction on the custom trained model

-For Prediction we will be using the notebook at we used for the first time or the one provided in the repository i.e object_detection_tutorial_tf2.ipynb
+For Prediction we will be using the notebook at we used for the first time or the one provided in the repository i.e [object_detection_tutorial.ipynb](https://github.com/tensorflow/models/blob/master/research/object_detection/colab_tutorials/object_detection_tutorial.ipynb)

+Here we are using the model loading function, then loading the labelmap.pbtxt, getting the test images and checking the model signatures.

 <img src="https://i.ibb.co/dbdZRp6/Screenshot-from-2020-08-04-18-54-37.png" alt="Screenshot-from-2020-08-04-18-54-37" border="0">

+This is the same fuction to run an inference on a single image taken the official notebook.

 <img src="https://i.ibb.co/FnvRRtL/Screenshot-from-2020-08-04-18-55-18.png" alt="Screenshot-from-2020-08-04-18-55-18" border="0">

+Finally displaying the images in the notebook with prediction.

 <img src="https://i.ibb.co/98G8PhF/Screenshot-from-2020-08-04-18-56-58.png" alt="Screenshot-from-2020-08-04-18-56-58" border="0">